 Applying Early Action means you are competing with fewer applicants and increasing your chances for an interview offer.

 The Early Action program is a non-binding option for applicants who apply early.
-If you meet the September 8 deadline you will be given priority and a guaranteed decision by the third week in October.
 You may be offered early admission, denied admission or deferred to regular applicant status to be reviewed again later in the cycle.

 Application Review Process